dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

 }
 ```

 The `SYNC` statement is the one we need to examine.
-It is a macro that expands to a call to the `sync` function, at least when emulating an M68000 or M68010.
+It is a macro that expands to a call to the `sync` function, at least when emulating a M68000 or M68010.
 The CPU calls this function to signal to the surrounding logic that the CPU clock has advanced a certain number of cycles.
 In this particular example, it signals that 2 CPU cycles have elapsed.

 Let's see how the `sync` function is implemented.
 An uncluttered version of this function looks like this: